-As a raw and fresh fruit, luo han guo is said to have a sulfuric taste.
+As raw and fresh fruit, luo han guo is said to have a sulfuric taste.
 And even after processing, some say that it still has a distinct, slightly bitter, aftertaste.
 Taste is relative.
 And since monk fruit is unknown to many, it may take a little longer to get accustomed to it.
 I have products in which the monk fruit has been overdone and found the aftertaste to be somewhat similar to stevia, but if when I sweeten something myself, aiming for less sweet I don’t notice an aftertaste at all.

 Which monk fruit sweetener should I get?

 Despite the benefits of the monk fruit in general, not all monk fruits sweeteners are created equal.
 As you try to buy your own bottle, watch out for maltodextrin.
 This powder derived from starch is often used as a thickener or preservative in processed goods.
-Maltodextrin is a polysaccharide (a form of sugar) which can spike blood sugar counteracting the good effects of monk fruit.
+Maltodextrin is a polysaccharide (a form of sugar) that can spike blood sugar counteracting the good effects of monk fruit.
 It also has no nutritional value and may cause allergic reactions since it is often made from corn, wheat, or potato starch.

-Out of the many brands available in the market, we recommend the Pure Monk ( Monk Fruit ) 100 Servings 3.5 oz Paleo Sugar Free Sweetener.
+Out of the many brands available in the market, we recommend the Pure Monk ( Monk Fruit ) 100 Servings 3.5 oz Paleo Sugar-Free Sweetener.
 It is maltodextrin-free, made of 25% mogroside 5, with no additives.
-There may be other options, if you’re in the mood for exploring.
+There may be other options if you’re in the mood for exploring.
 Just remember to read your labels and make sure that you get the most benefits from this super sweetener.